Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons24.md

 ```

 - To test this functionality, send some Sepolia Ether to the `fundMe` contract using MetaMask.
 This does not directly call the `fund` function, but the `receive` function will trigger it.
 After confirming the transaction, you can check the funders array to see that it has been updated, reflecting the successful invocation of the `fund` function by the `receive` function.
+- This approach ensures that all transactions are processed as intended.
+Although directly calling the `fund` function costs less gas, this method ensures the user's contribution is properly acknowledged and credited.